Keyboard11ZNN/keyboard11znn.github.io/source/disclaimer.rst

 A disclaimer of sorts
 =====================

-The author of Keyboard11 ZNN website and any other legal representation thereof is, to the furthest degree allowed by applicable laws, in no way legally responsible for your actions that may result from:
+The author(s) of Keyboard11 z n. n. website and any other legal representation thereof is, to the furthest degree allowed by applicable laws, in no way legally responsible for your actions that may result from:

 #. applying a piece of advice or thought that was suggested or proven to be correct on this website;